 IoT and Industry 4.0: what does the future hold?

-Internet of Things (IoT) takes advantage of the benefits offered by these technologies and is essential for the competitiveness of the industry.
-In addition, it is closely linked with Industry 4.0: sensors, new-generation communications and solution control through platforms that rely on additional technologies and data analytics, are elements that allow the industry to advance its digitalization process and be more Competitive at all levels.
+Internet of Things (IoT) takes advantage of the benefits offered by these technologies and is essential for the industry’s competitiveness.
+In addition, it is closely linked with Industry 4.0: sensors, new-generation communications, and solution control through platforms that rely on additional technologies and data analytics, are elements that allow the industry to advance its digitalization process and be more competitive at all levels.